-The success of this program relies on a diverse community of coaches, mentors and interest based constituencies that are
+The success of GGF’s programs relies on a diverse community of coaches, mentors, donors, and others who are

-committed to providing business and leadership expertise to accelerate our entrepreneurs’ impact.
+committed to providing business and leadership expertise to accelerate the pace of equitable social impact.
 As part of

-Each Fellow is paired with a Global Good Fund Business Mentor (“BM”).
-Global Good Fund Business Mentor’s are established business or non-profit leaders with proven success starting, running or scaling major businesses/organizations.
-The BM carries out a 10-month relationship with their GGF Fellow, leveraging their experience & expertise to guide and advise their Fellow in implementing his/her personal Leadership Development Plan (“LDP”).
-The Fellow-Mentor partnership is a mutually beneficial way to turn success into significance, a unique combination of cross-generational power that yields exponential impact.
+Each program participant is paired with a GGF mentor, who all are established business or non-profit leaders with a proven record of starting, running, and or scaling major businesses/organizations.
+Mentors carry out a 10-month relationship with the social entrepreneur they are paired with, leveraging their experience and expertise to guide their mentee in implementing their personal Leadership Development Plan.
+The partnership is a mutually beneficial way to turn success into significance, a unique combination of cross-generational power that yields exponential impact.

-Mr. Dick Schmitt is a Management Consultant and Executive Coach for both private clients as well as students at Georgetown University’s McDonough School of Business.
-He previously was a partner with A. T. Kearney and served as Managing Director, Europe for A. T. Kearney Executive Search based in Brussels.
-Mr. Schmidt holds a BA in economics from Xavier University and an MBA from the Tuck School.
+Dick Schmitt is a Management Consultant and Executive Coach for both private clients as well as students at Georgetown University’s McDonough School of Business.
+He previously was a partner with A. T. Kearney and served as Managing Director, Europe for A. T. Kearney Executive Search, based in Brussels.
+Dick holds a BA in economics from Xavier University and an MBA from the Tuck School.
 He is an avid reader, travel enthusiast, skier, and tennis player.
-Mr. Schmidt is a native of Detroit and now resides in McLean, VA.

 Dr. Granville (Pete) Smith is the CEO of Al Tayyar Energy, a role he has held since 1999.
 Pete has led and developed renewable energy projects for over three decades in more than 30 developing countries.
 His career spans all stages of the renewable energy sector and value chain.